 Individual Face to Face Interventions

-This is one to one support provided by a Mental and Emotional Health Worker, an Emotional Health Worker or a Therapist depending on level of need and type of support required as identified in the referral and assessment process.
+This is one to one support provided by a Emotional Health Worker, A Senior Practitioner or a Therapist depending on what young people's needs, views and priorities.

 All our workers are DBS (Disclosure and Barring Service) checked & highly experienced at helping young people improve their lives.

 Senior Practitioners are qualified mental health professionals, trained and experienced.